timothyjgraham/The-Social-Effects-of-Ratings-on-Reddit/README.md

 - `RQ2_analysis.R` provides R code to reproduce the analysis of *direct replies* (RQ2)
 - `Python_analysis.ipynb` provides Python code to reproduce the analysis of *entire reply trees* (RQ2)

 Unfortunately we are not able to upload datasets due to Reddit API Terms of Service.
+However, the data are available from the Pushshift archives: https://files.pushshift.io/reddit/comments/.
+Our analysis is on comment dataset files from 2018.
 If you would like further information about the data, please contact us.

 Notes: